pnxenopoulos/awpy/CONTRIBUTING.md

 If you are adding a test that requires a specific demo, please let us know so that we can include them in our set of testing demos, which is located in the [test_data.json](/tests/test_data.json) file.

+A note that you need `pandoc` to build the documentation locally.
+On Linux, you can install it with `sudo apt install pandoc`.

 ### Game Updates
 During game updates, we may need to update .nav, .tri, map images and map data.
 The scripts to do these are located in `scripts/` and depend on the [Source2Viewer CLI](https://valveresourceformat.github.io/).